 You can use whatever heat source you like to brew the coffee.
 I am using an electric stove set to medium, which is the same as is recommended for the Bialetti.

-If you have a gas stove or campfire, Minos advises to not have the flame exceed the diameter of the brewer.
+If you have a gas stove or campfire, Minos advises that the flame not exceed the diameter of the brewer.

 Around 3:30 in my brew, the coffee begins to exit the center tube of the Minos.